 Sep 2020 Compliance Filing (-007).
 On September 15, 2020, Mystic filed a revised COS Agreement in response to the requirements of the July 17 Compliance Order.
 Also included were typographical edits proposed by NESCOE in its protest of the First Compliance Filing.
 Mystic also filed revisions to the Fuel Security Agreement ("FSA") for informational purposes because some of the compliance directives required changes to the FSA.
 Comments on the Sep 2020 Compliance Filing were due on or before October 6, 2020.
 CT Parties and ENECOS protested the compliance filing.
 On October 21, 2021, Mystic answered the CT Parties' and ENECOS' protests.
-The compliance filing remains pending before the FERC.
+The September compliance filing remains pending before the FERC.

 Feb 2021 Compliance Filing (-008).
 On February 25, 2021, Mystic filed a revised COS Agreement in a third compliance filing, this time in response to the requirements of the FERC's Dec 21, 2020 Third Compliance Order.
 43 The Feb 2021 Compliance Filing proposes changes to section 2.4 of the COS Agreement to align that section with the FERC's direction that the Agreement's clawback mechanism apply to costs "that are incurred" rather than those that "that were expensed."
-Comments on the third compliance filing are due on or before March 18, 2021.
+Comments on the third compliance filing were due on or before March 18, 2021.
+CT Parties, ENECOS and Public Systems44 filed protests of the third compliance filing, which is also pending before the FERC.